cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   acknowledgement: bytes) {
     if (acknowledgement.result) {
       onTxSucceeded(packet.sourcePort, packet.sourceChannel, packet.data.data)

-      // Sets the interchainAccount address on the controller side for a given owner
-      // This should only be done on packet sequence 1 setInterchainAccountAddress(sourcePort, acknowledgement.result)
+    // if the interchain account address has not been set, parse from the ack result and set in state found = getInterchainAccountAddress(packet.sourcePort)
+    if(!found){
+        setInterchainAccountAddress(sourcePort, String(acknowledgement.result))
+    }
     } else {
       onTxFailed(packet.sourcePort, packet.sourceChannel, packet.data.data)
     }